0ax1/MPI-Checker/README.md

 - `missing wait`: Nonblocking call without matching wait.
 - `unmatched wait`: Waiting for a request that was never used by a nonblocking call.

-All of these checks should produce zero false positives.
-Bug reports are only emitted if the checker is sure that an invariant was violated.

 ### Point to Point Schema Validation
 If only additions for an argument are used operands are accepted as a match if they appear as a permutation.
 Else if subtractions are used operands have to be in the same order.